 The Report on Jobs is unique in providing the most comprehensive guide to the UK labour market, drawing on original survey data provided by recruitment consultancies and employers to provide the first indication each month of labour market trends.

-The main findings for December are:
+The main findings for November are:

-Vacancies continue to contract sharply
+Vacancies continue to decline during November

 Pay Pressures